 - Two meals a day and a snack on school days

-- Escorted excursions to San Jose, Heredia, and El Trapiche, a sugar cane plantation (Excursions include meals)
+- Escorted excursions to San Jose, Heredia, and El Trapiche, a sugar cane and coffee plantation (Excursions include meals)

 - Full weekend trip to Manuel Antonio National Park (including meals)